canmod/nfld-macpan/no_level_4.md

 ![](no_level_4_files/figure-html/unnamed-chunk-4-1.png)<!-- -->![](no_level_4_files/figure-html/unnamed-chunk-4-2.png)<!-- -->![](no_level_4_files/figure-html/unnamed-chunk-4-3.png)<!-- -->

 **Figure 1.
-The effect of the alert level 4 was to create a two-peaked wave 5 of prolonged duration in Newfoundland and Labrador.** Without the implementation of the Alert level 4 on January 4, 2022 (black lines), Newfoundland and Labrador would have experienced a wave 5 similar to other provinces: with a higher peak and dropping to prevalence in early March.
-With the implementation of the Alert level 4, and the subsequent easing of restrictions, i.e. phased re-opening beginning on February 14, 2022, Newfoundland and Labrador created a two-peaked wave of longer duration.
+The effect of restrictions in early-January in Newfoundland and Labrador was to create a two-peaked wave 5 of prolonged duration that protected health care capacity.** Without the implementation of the Alert level 4 on January 4, 2022 (black lines), Newfoundland and Labrador would have experienced a wave 5 similar to other provinces: with a higher peak declining to low prevalence in mid-February.
+The implementation of the Alert level 4, and the subsequent easing of restrictions, meant that Newfoundland and Labrador has experienced a two-peaked wave of longer duration.
+With the restrictions in early-January, the peak number of hospitalizations was reduced, protecting health care capacity.
+The total number of cases and deaths was only slightly reduced, suggesting that the predominant effect of the restrictions was to delay, rather than prevent, cases and severe illness.

 ![](no_level_4_files/figure-html/unnamed-chunk-5-1.png)<!-- -->